eigenlucy/ESPHome-Panel/README.md

 <li><a href="https://docs.atopile.io/latest/">atopile</a></li>
 <li><a href="https://rustup.rs/">rust</a>, <a href="https://docs.esp-rs.org/book/installation/riscv-and-xtensa.html">espup</a>, <a href="https://github.com/esp-rs/espflash">espflash</a></li>

+# Directory
+## Ato builds
+<li>Ato builds listed in ato.yaml</li>
+<li>Veramonitor.ato is the main build.
+The final PCB is build from this, and the corresponding kicad project is in elec/layouts/default/veramonitor.kicad_pro</li>
+<li>kailh-sw.ato contains the keyswitch+neopixel module. kicad files are located in elec/layouts/kailh-sw</li>
+<li>MAX98357AETE_plus_T.ato contains the ClassDAmp module</li>

 # TESTING IN PROGRESS:
 ## <a href="https://www.waveshare.com/wiki/1.8inch_LCD_Module">Wavshare 1.8in LCD Module</a> with <a href="https://crates.io/crates/st7735-lcd">ST7735 Controller</a>
 module TFTDisplay in elec/src _1_peroid_8INCH_space_MODULE.ato